 However, the identification is performed manually by human inspectors, and so it is difficult to deal with a large number of TCP flows.
-So, we proposed a machine learning based classifier estimating the TCP congestion control algorithms using TCP packet traces [16].
-It uses a conventional Recurrent Neural Network (RNN) with one hidden layer.
+So, we proposed a machine learning based classifier estimating the TCP congestion control algorithms using TCP packet traces in two steps [17][1].
+In our first trial [17], we used a conventional Recurrent Neural Network (RNN) with one hidden layer.
 From a packet trace, we estimate the relationship of cwnd values and their increment with congestion control algorithm labels, and apply the results to a RNN classifier for training.
 Using the RNN classifier, we estimate the algorithms for other packet traces.
 We obtained a relatively good estimation result from the RNN classifier, but we could not classify similar algorithms, such as TCP Reno and Vegas.

-This paper proposes a revised version of machine learning classifier for automatic estimation of congestion control algorithms.
-We adopt a Deep Recurrent Neural Network (DRNN) with multiple hidden layers.
-We also apply a hyper parameter tuning for the classifier.
-We pick up ten congestion control algorithms mentioned above and show how those algorithms can be estimated automatically.
+In our second trial [1], we proposed a revised version of machine learning classifier for automatic estimation of congestion control algorithms.
+Here, we adopted a Deep Recurrent Neural Network (DRNN) with multiple hidden layers.
+We also applied a hyper parameter tuning for the classifier.
+We picked up ten congestion control algorithms mentioned above and showed that our new approach can estimate those algorithms better than our first trial.